Crumb Top Baking

 Up close overhead view of Chocolate Peanut Butter Chia Pudding in a white dish on a wooden surface.

 Hope you get a chance to make this loaded Chocolate Peanut Butter Chia Pudding.
 If you do, I would love to hear about it in the comments below, or see some pics on Instagram!
 Just tag @crumbtopbaking if you want to share your creation.
-And if you love chia pudding, you might also want to check out this recipe for Cherry Chamomile Chia Pudding, because cherry season is just around the corner! 😉
+And if you love chia pudding, you might also want to check out this recipe for Cherry Chia Pudding, because cherry season is just around the corner! 😉

 Chocolate Peanut Butter Chia Pudding